Me Mutu Tātou/Let's All Quit - English content

 2. Know your reasons

-- Tamariki and mokopuna – Children of smokers are seven times more likely to become smokers themselves.
+- Tamariki and mokopuna – Children of smokers are more likely to become smokers themselves.
 You’ll be setting them a good example by quitting.

 - Health – Tobacco companies sell the only consumer product that kills people when used as the manufacturer intends.
 The good news is that as soon as you stop smoking, your body begins to repair itself.